Bitlocker Encryption: The Guard of Your Data [You Must Know]- Qiling

 System Requirements of Bitlocker Encryption

-BitLocker uses a Trusted Platform Module (TPM).
-TPM is a smartcard-like gadget on the motherboard of many contemporary computers.
-TPM contains BitLocker's recovery key (version 1.2 or higher).
+BitLocker uses a Trusted Platform Module (TPM) to store its recovery key, which is a smartcard-like gadget on the motherboard of many modern computers.

-When you enable BitLocker, you create a PIN to enter at startup.
-BitLocker generates a recovery key.
-If you forget your password, you can use the recovery key.
-After generating the recovery key, restart the computer.
-After rebooting, encryption begins.
-To use BitLocker, your device must meet specific criteria.
+Enabling BitLocker requires creating a PIN to enter at startup, and it generates a recovery key in case the password is forgotten.
+After generating the recovery key, the computer is restarted, and encryption begins.
+To use BitLocker, the device must meet specific criteria.

 Operating systems that are supported:

-For Windows 7, you must install Trusted Platform Module (TPM) version 1.2 or later.
-It must also be turned on and turned on (or turned on).
+For Windows 7, you must install Trusted Platform Module (TPM) version 1.2 or later, have it turned on and enabled.

 Additional requirements:

-To resize the BitLocker partition or clone an encrypted BitLocker drive without disabling protection, you can resort to Partition BitLocker Drive.
+To resize the BitLocker partition or clone an encrypted BitLocker drive without disabling protection, you can use Partition BitLocker Drive.

 How do I Manage BitLocker Encryption?

-BitLocker is mostly a set-and-forget tool.
-After you encrypt your disk, it requires no upkeep.
-You may manage your computer using built-in OS utilities by following the steps below:
+BitLocker is mostly a set-After encrypting your disk, it requires no upkeep, allowing you to manage your computer using built-in OS utilities.

 Step 1.
-Right-click any drive icon in File Explorer and select "Manage BitLocker".
+To manage BitLocker, right-click any drive icon in File Explorer and select "Manage BitLocker".

 turn on bitlocker

 Step 2.
-This page lets you toggle BitLocker on or off; if it's already activated for the system drive, you can suspend encryption or back up your recovery key.
+This page allows you to turn BitLocker on or off, and if it's already enabled for the system drive, you can either suspend the encryption process or back up your recovery key.

 Step 3.
-You can encrypt removable and internal secondary disks.
-Settings have an on/off button in Windows Home.
+You can encrypt removable and internal secondary disks, with Windows Home settings having an on/off button.

 Step 4.
 Select "Update & Recovery" > "Device Encryption in Windows 10".